zhouwg/kantv/README.md

 ### Run Android APK on Android phone

-This project is focus on learning&practising real AI tech on Android device, so the Android APK will <a href="./docs/compliance-statement.md">not collect/upload user data in Android device</a>.
+This project is a learning&research project, so the Android APK will <a href="./docs/compliance-statement.md">not collect/upload user data in Android device</a>.
 The Android APK should be works well on any <b>mainstream</b> Android phone(report issue in various Android phone to this project is greatly welcomed) and the following four permissions are required:

 - Access to storage is required to generate necessary temporary files
 - Access to device information is required to obtain current phone network status information, distinguishing whether the current network is Wi-Fi or mobile when playing online TV